 Larry Morrison, AIA, FAICP

-Phil Burns is a project manager and planner with The Arroyo Group.
-His specialties include encouraging and mediating community engagement and public participation with diverse populations, data analysis, geographic information systems and form-based codes.
-Phil’s recent project management experience includes transit-oriented development plans for four Metro Rail stations in Inglewood and an open space vision plan for Arleta and Pacoima in the City of Los Angeles.
+Philip Burns' specialties include encouraging and mediating community engagement and public participation with diverse populations, data analysis, geographic information systems and form-based codes.
+Phil’s recent project management experience includes transit-oriented development plans for four Metro Rail stations in Inglewood, active transportation, first/last mile and VMT-reduction projects in Pasadena, Carson and the east San Gabriel Valley, and an open space vision plan for Arleta and Pacoima in the City of Los Angeles.
 Philip is fully bilingual in Spanish and English.
 He holds a bachelor’s degree in Urban Studies from Brown University and a Master of Planning (Preservation and Design concentration) with a Certificate in Real Estate Development from the University of Southern California.

-Tim Sloat is an architect and planner experienced in the preparation of master and site plans.
+Timothy Sloat is an architect and planner experienced in the preparation of master and site plans.
 Tim has nearly twenty years’ experience working as an architect and urban designer with The Arroyo Group and several developers.
 His work with The Arroyo Group includes three-dimensional visualizations for the Pasadena Civic Center and the development of reuse concepts for 755 acres in the City of Brisbane located adjacent to the San Francisco Bay.
 He is a visionary leader and a creative problem solver dedicated to ego-free collaboration, persistent consensus building, exceptional design quality, and the highest professional ethics.
 Tim graduated with honors from UC Berkeley’s College of Environmental Design and also received a minor in design at the theatre department.
-He participated in an architectural tour of several of Europe’s capitals pre- 9/11 and recognizes that there is a wide world of possible design solutions to any urban challenge.